ryan-mcclue/ryan-mcclue/src/emb-interview.md

 (a) Use a Cortex-M processor
-(b) Have a button that causes an interrupt
+(b) Have a button that causes an interrupt (debounce: want to debounce say no more than 10Hz to achieve an approx. 16ms user response)
 (c) Use at least three peripherals such as ADC, DAC, PWM LED, Smart LED, LCD, sensor, BLE
 (d) Have serial port output